VKEA/Genny/README.md

 ![GennyBot Banner](https://repository-images.githubusercontent.com/244455404/8b66a600-5cce-11ea-83ac-49da610ba9e1)

-Genny is a Bot biolerplate created from another bot boilerplate: [Violet](https://github.com/janicescm/Violet-Open-Source)
+Genny is a Bot boilerplate created from another bot boilerplate: [Violet](https://github.com/janicescm/Violet-Open-Source)

 ## installation
 Genny runs on node and uses npm and the discord.io library.
 Don't forget to do the correct installs ```npm i```